scientific-python/blog.scientific-python.org/content/posts/networkx/aTSP/my-summer-of-code-2021/index.md

 My first iteration test for `sample_spanning_tree` just sampled a large number of trees (50000) and they printed the percent error from the normalized distribution of spanning tree.
 With a sample size of 50000 all of the errors were under 10%, but I still wanted to find a better test.

-From my AP statistics class in high school I remembered the \\(X^2\\) (Chi-squared) test and realized that it would be perfect here.
+From my AP statistics class in high school I remembered the $X^2$ (Chi-squared) test and realized that it would be perfect here.
 `scipy` even had the ability to conduct one.
-By converting to a chi-squared test I was able to reduce the sample size down to 1200 (near the minimum required sample size to have a valid chi-squared test) and use a proper hypothesis test at the \\(\alpha = 0.01\\) significance level.
+By converting to a chi-squared test I was able to reduce the sample size down to 1200 (near the minimum required sample size to have a valid chi-squared test) and use a proper hypothesis test at the $\alpha = 0.01$ significance level.
 Unfortunately, the test would still fail 1% of the time until I added the `@py_random_state` decorator to `sample_spanning_tree`, and then the test can pass in a `Random` object to produce repeatable results.

 **Blog posts about `sample_spanning_tree`**